The curriculum amounts to 23 credits and has an equivalent of 630 study hours.

 5. maintenance and advanced implant procedures.

 Each module is educated in a one week session by a team of experts in the field.
 Teaching methods include lectures, seminars, computer exercises, preclinical training sessions, hands-on workshops, live surgeries and a cadaver course.
-The second year only focuses on treatment planning and implant surgeries.
-Students have to perform a minimum number of specific implant cases, under strict one-to-one supervision.
+Year two focuses on treatment planning and implant surgeries.
+During this year students have to perform multiple implant cases, under strict one-to-one supervision.

-The postgraduate studies in oral implantology provide experienced dental professionals with a foundation to start with implant therapy.
+The postgraduate studies in oral implantology provide experienced dental professionals with the fundamental competences to start with implant therapy.
 This includes selection of appropriate cases, treatment planning, perform basic implant surgery, prosthetics and maintenance.
 After graduation students are equipped to identify and address simple cases and may continue to develop expertise by additional experience and advanced training to address more advanced/complex cases.